 Just like that, we can see the end of the year on the horizon.
-It is no secret that 2020 has been like no other and as we race full steam ahead into the final weeks of classes you may be feeling slightly (or very) overwhelmed 🙋♀️.
+As we race full steam ahead into the final weeks of classes, you may be feeling slightly (or very) overwhelmed 🙋♀️.

 The end of each term comes flush with a bunch of assessments and exams, and to make matters worse, they’re all due at once.
 But don’t throw in the towel just yet, there is still time to smash out those final assessments and if the stress is getting to you remember that you have come this far.
 You’ve done weeks of study and work already, and that truly is half the battle.